-Yes, a designated state agency may contract with a private non-profit organization to manage the JRJ program so long as the cost of such contract does not exceed 15% of the state's allocation.
-No more than 15% of a state's total allocation of JRJ funds may be spent on administrative costs.
+Yes, a designated state agency may contract with a private non-profit organization to manage the JRJ program so long as the cost of such contract does not exceed 10 percent of the state's allocation.
+No more than 10 percent of a state's total allocation of JRJ funds may be spent on administrative costs.